skorch-dev/skorch/docs/user/parallelism.rst

 Skorch supports distributing work among a cluster of workers via `dask.distributed <http://distributed.readthedocs.io>`_.
-In this section we'll describe how to use Dask to efficiently distribute a grid search or a randomized search on hyperparamerers across multiple GPUs and potentially multiple hosts.
+In this section we'll describe how to use Dask to efficiently distribute a grid search or a randomized search on hyperparameters across multiple GPUs and potentially multiple hosts.

 Let's assume that you have two GPUs that you want to run a hyper